-This question has an easy answer—all of MommaStrong is safe for pregnancy unless noted otherwise!
+This question has an easy answer - all of MommaStrong is safe for pregnancy unless noted otherwise!
 We have a whole program designed for pregnancy called Momma-to-Be that can take you from that positive pregnancy test up until the day you deliver.
 You will be working your core in every video whether or not you know it!
-And then of course, we have plenty of content to help you recover postpartum, starting day 1 with Hazy Days.
-After 8 weeks postpartum, you are also safe to complete our Core Camp program, which is a 30-day incubator specifically designed to help with DR and abdominal dysfunction.
+And then of course, we have plenty of content to help you recover postpartum, starting day 1 with our 5-min Hazy Days videos.
+After 8 weeks postpartum, you will transition into our New Momma program, and then can also complete any of our other DR and core-specific extra content.

 Fernandes da Mota, P. G., Pascoal, A. G., Carita, A. I., & Bø, K. (2015).
 Prevalence and risk factors of diastasis recti abdominis from late pregnancy to 6 months postpartum, and relationship with lumbo-pelvic pain.
 Manual therapy, 20(1), 200–205. https://doi.org/10.1016/j.math.2014.09.002

 Mota, P., Pascoal, A. G., Carita, A. I., & Bø, K. (2018).
 Normal width of the inter-recti distance in pregnant and postpartum primiparous women.
 Musculoskeletal science & practice, 35, 34–37. https://doi.org/10.1016/j.msksp.2018.02.004